asad-sangla/sqlopsstudio/README.md

-# Carbon Database Management Tool
+# SQL Operations Studio

-Carbon is a multi-OS, multi-database management tool.
+SQL Operations Studio is a multi-OS, multi-database management tool.

 ## Contributing
 If you are interested in fixing issues and contributing directly to the code base,